snakcsse/amex-dining-restaurant-search/README.md

 4. **Set up the frontend**

-   - Navigate to 'client' folder and install dependencies:
+   - Navigate to client folder and install dependencies:

    ```
    cd ../client